opensearch-project/documentation-website/_search-plugins/search-relevance/stats-api.md

 You can query the endpoint in two ways:

-  - By accessing the endpoint address (for example, `http://localhost:5601/api/relevancy/stats`) in a browser
+  - By accessing the endpoint address (for example, `http://localhost:5601/api/relevancy/stats`) in a browser.

   - By using the `curl` command in the terminal:
     ```bash